-With meat, instead of going for the premium cuts like beef sirloin and rib-eye, you’ll find that other cuts taste just as good but need a little more cooking.
-Going for a brisket or fore shank piece of meat will be cheaper, and great for casseroles and slow roasting.
+With meat, instead of going for the premium cuts like beef sirloin and rib-eye, look for cheaper cuts.
+Often they taste just as good, but need a little more cooking.
+Going for a brisket or fore shank will be cheaper, and great for casseroles and slow roasting.
 Meanwhile chicken legs and thighs work really well in all sorts of dishes and are much cheaper then chicken breasts.

 7. Use local shops

-Local butchers and greengrocers are likely to have more variety and cheaper prices than the supermarkets, and you can also get advice on works well on a much more personal level.
-Along with that, making friends with butchers and greengrocers can sometimes lead to “mates’ rates”, and supporting local businesses is never a bad thing as it will benefit your local community.
+Local butchers and greengrocers are likely to have more variety and cheaper prices than the supermarkets, and you can also get advice on what works well.
+Supporting local businesses is never a bad thing, as it will benefit your local community.

 8. Embrace the humble vegetable

 Even if you’re not a vegetarian, opting for a veggie meal twice a week can help cut down your spending, whilst making sure you’re getting those important five-a-day.
-This doesn’t mean you have to miss out on protein either, as you can include ingredients like eggs, cheese and nuts into your meals, as well as meat substitutes like Quorn.
+This doesn’t mean you have to miss out on protein either.
+You can include ingredients like eggs, cheese and nuts in your meals, as well as meat substitutes like Quorn.

 The Vegetarian Society has a fantastic selection of interesting and delicious veggie recipes, so if you get stuck for ideas it’s well worth a look.

-Buying strawberries in December is never going to be as good as buying them in June, firstly because they will mainly taste of water having been grown artificially without seeing any sun, and secondly because they will be much more expensive.
+Buying strawberries in December is never going to be as good as buying them in June.
+Firstly they will mainly taste of water after growing without seeing any sun, and secondly they will be much more expensive.
 If you stick to foods that are naturally in season, they will be cheaper, tastier, and give you much better quality for your cash.

-To check what’s in season now, or what will be in the coming months, the BBC website has a month by month account of seasonal food and suggested recipes of how to use it.
+To check what’s in season now, or what will be in the coming months.
+The BBC Seasonality Table has a month by month account of seasonal food.

 It’s only a good deal if you were going to buy it anyway, otherwise stick to the above ‘shopping list only’ rule!
 Have a look at our article on sneaky supermarket tricks to make sure you outwit the supermarkets and their offers.